 Students with a good command of the Dutch language, returning from abroad, can study the internationalising, bilingual (Dutch/English) TTO programme at the Berlage Lyceum, possibly after a transition period at the AICS.

 Mundus College is specialised in vocational education for international students.
 This makes transitions possible to further vocational education at de Nieuwe Internationale School Esprit.

-6. ONE SCHOOL, THREE CAMPUSES
+6. ONE SCHOOL, TWO CAMPUSES

-The AICS is one school with three campuses; South, Satellite and South East.
-The curriculum and the approach to teaching and learning is the same at all three campuses.
-We maintain one school by ensuring that all staff, from all three campuses, work closely together.
+The AICS is one school with Two campuses; South and South East.
+The curriculum and the approach to teaching and learning is the same at both campuses.
+We maintain one school by ensuring that all staff, from both campuses, work closely together.